11 Essential Traits of Great Sales Coaches That Matter

 1. Top performers

-Sales Coaches are the “go-to” for sales reps when they have questions about the sales process; that’s why they’re usually top performers who can develop their sales reps by driving them back to the basic principles and techniques of the businesses sales process.
-All great sales coaches have a wealth of experience, as it allows their team and organisation to naturally trust their instinct and authority.
+They are the “go-to” for sales reps when they have questions about the sales process; that’s why they’re usually top performers who can develop their sales reps by driving them back to the basic principles and techniques of the business’s sales process.

 2. Compassionate